 How to use the guide

 This guide is intended to help you choose and identify parasiticide products for cats, dogs, ferrets and rabbits.
-It contains products authorised for use in the UK.
-For full information on prescribing and using the products (including the specific authorised indications, dose, contraindications, adverse effects, interactions, handling, water stability etc.), consult the product's data sheet or summary of product characteristics (available for each product on the Veterinary Medicines Directorate website).
+It contains products authorised as veterinary medicines in the UK.
+It does not include insect repellents classed as biocides (e.g. products containing margosa extract).
+For full information on prescribing and using the parasiticides (including the specific authorised indications, dose, contraindications, adverse effects, interactions, handling, water stability etc.), consult the product's summary of product characteristics (available for each product on the Veterinary Medicines Directorate website).
 See "Making sense of flea and tick products" and "Making sense of endoparasiticides" for an overview of parasiticide products, including active ingredients and formulations and an explanation of what proof of effectiveness is needed for the products to be marketed.
 See also the notes further down this page, beneath the search results.

 You can search using any or all of the following categories: species, active ingredient, brand, formulation, parasite.
 For parasite and active ingredient, it is possible to select several terms by clicking on the adjacent plus sign; you can deselect a term by clicking the adjacent minus sign.
 Each category has a blank area at the top of the drop-down menu, which you should select if you don’t want to use a particular category in your search.